How is ethylone used?

 If you take a large amount of ethylone or have a strong batch, you could overdose.

 Ethylone can cause death.
-Call an ambulance straight away by dialling triple zero (000) if you, or someone else, has any of the following symptoms:
+Call an ambulance straight away by dialling triple zero (000) if you, or someone else, has any of the following symptoms (Emergency services are there to help and can provide instructions over the phone):

 - severe headache